Eleonore Dailly: Law

 Dailly received her Juris Doctor degree from Columbia University School of Law in 1998, with a focus on intellectual property and finance law.
 While at Columbia, she worked with Jane Carol Ginsburg, as her research assistant on issues of intellectual property law.
 Dailly then practiced international civil litigation in New York City for Sullivan & Cromwell and Morrison & Foerster and human rights law in Argentina, Kenya and Uganda.

 Awards

-In 2007, Eleonore Dailly was awarded the Debra Hill Fellowship for promising, young female filmmakers for her work on feature film development.
+In 2007, Dailly was awarded the Debra Hill Fellowship for promising, young female filmmakers for her work on feature film development.